The US can lead the way to ending China’s modern slavery. My brother is counting on it.

 The bill would significantly constrain unacceptable corporate behavior—not to mention safeguard consumer consciousness—by bringing lasting ethical improvement to global industry.
 The law would also influence other powerful democratic actors such as the European Union (EU) to pass similar laws imposing serious costs on Beijing to improve its labor practices and end the crimes against humanity.

 But no matter how beautifully the law has been written, enforcement is key.
-The responsible agencies must channel the Department of Justice’s approach to executing the Foreign Corrupt Practices Act (FCPA) to create an aggressive enforcement regime.
+The responsible agencies must channel the Department of Justice’s approach to executing the Foreign Corrupt Practices Act (FCPA) to create an aggressive enforcement regime and incentivize companies to voluntarily disclose wrongdoing in their supply chains in a timely manner.
 Officials from the State Department, Securities and Exchange Commission, and elsewhere must be extra vigilant, since Chinese companies can redesign their supply chain to evade the law’s purview.
 For example, the Xinjiang Production and Construction Corps, sanctioned by both the United States and the EU, allegedly “remains globally integrated through trade, foreign subsidiaries, and publicly listed companies,” according to a recent investigation by nonprofit C4ADS.

 For their part, Western corporations can set ethical standards for Chinese companies to follow to prevent human trafficking and modern-day slavery.
 Companies could also face legal action—such as the criminal complaint filed against Nike and Patagonia, among others—if they fail to uphold the standards.

-Note: This piece was updated on December 22, 2021.